TelegramBots/book/src/3/updates/webhook.md

 First you need to configure your Web App startup code:
 - Locate the line `services.AddControllers();` _(in Program.cs or Startup.cs)_
-- If you're under .NET 6.0 or more recent, add the line:
+- If you're using .NET 6.0 or more recent, add the line:
     ```csharp
     services.ConfigureTelegramBotMvc();
     ```